-Its Powers: The Senate enjoys extensive legislative, financial, executive, judicial and miscellaneous powers.
-These may be discussed as follows:
+Its Powers : The Senate enjoys extensive legislative financial executive, judicial and miscellaneous powers.
+These may be discus-

-- 1. Legislative and Financial: The Senate enjoys equal and co-ordinate legislative authority with the House of Representatives.
+1. Legislative and Financial: The Senate enjoys equal and co-ordinate legislative authority with the House of Representatives.
 Ordinary bills may be initiated in either House but the money-bills can only be originated in the Lower House.
 But this privilege of the House of Representatives is not of much significance because the Senate has vast amending powers.
 The Senate may strike out everything except the title of a money-bill.
-It may even substitute an entirely new bill and may send the same back to the House. regards ordinary legislation, the legislative history of the Congress shows that all important bills are originated in the Senate and then referred to the House.
+It may even substitute an entirely new bill and may send the same back to the House.
+As regards ordinary legislation, the legislative history of the Congress shows that all important bills are originated in the Senate and then referred to the House.
 A bill becomes a law when assented to by the President after having been passed in both the Houses.
 In case, there is disagreement between the two Houses, a Conference Committee consisting of 3 to 9 members from each House is constituted to resolve the deadlock.
 Again, the legislative history of the United States shows that it is the Senate which wins the point ultimately.
 Deadlocks between the two Houses are very frequent but most of them are resolved by mutual give-and-take policy.
 All these facts prove that the Senate, unlike other Upper Houses, enjoys predominant position over the Lower House.
 It may be noted that the House of Lords enjoys simply a delaying power of one year as regards non-money bills and of one month concerning money-bills.
-The Indian Rajya Sabha has a weak position as compared to the Lok Sabha in ordinary legislation and has practically no control over financial legislation. - 2.
-Executive Powers: The Senate enjoys a unique position as a legislative organ in the world since the constitution has conferred upon it certain direct executive powers to check the monarchical ambition of the President.
-All high appointments made by the President are subject to the consent and advice of the Senate.
+The Indian Raiva Sabha has a weak position as compared to the Lok Sabba in ordinary logication and has practically no control over financial legislation.

+2. Executive Powers: The Senate enjoys a unique position as a legislative organ in the world since the constitution has conferred upon it certain direct executive powers to check the monarchical ambition of the President All high appointments made by the President are subject to the consent and advice of the Senate.
 But by the growth of a convention known as 'Senatorial Courtesy', the President is simply supposed to get the approval of one or two Senators representing the State wherein the appointment is to bo made.
-Again, all the treaties made by the President with foreign States must be ratified by two-thirds majority of the Senate before they are finally concluded.
-Although these international treaties and agreements are to be placed before the Senate in the final form when it is difficult for it to withhold assent yet no wise President will launch his foreign policy without taking the Senate into his confidence.
-If the President has some doubts about the opposition of the Senate, he consults the members of the Foreign Relations Committee of the Senate in advance and solicits their views.
-The disapproval of President Woodrow Wilson's foreign policy by the Senate is a standing warning to all future Presidents.
+Again, all the treaties made by the President with foreign States must be ratified by two thirds majority of the Senate before they are finally concluded.
+Although these international treaties